whitcrrd/dsc-1-03-14-data-visualization-with-pandas-online-ds-ft-021119/README.md

 #### Create a dataset for visualization

-Pandas offers excellent built-in visualization features and thats where it really shines.
-It helps with with fast and easy plotting of data stored as pandas series and DataFrames that can help fast and convenient exploratory analysis.
+Pandas offers excellent built-in visualization features.
+It's particularly useful for exploratory data analysis of data that's stored as Pandas Series or DataFrame.

 Let's build a synthetic temporal DataFrame with following steps: